 Highland Dance competitions are an Oban Games highlight

 The Argyllshire Gathering is grateful for the ongoing sponsorship and support for the Dancing events from The Highland Society of London, Kilchoan Estates and Helen Mostyn.

-In addition to cash prizes in all dance competitions, a splendid collection of trophies are awarded in recognition of the winning dancers’ fantastic performances at Oban Games.
+In addition to cash prizes in all dance competitions, a splendid collection of trophies are awarded in recognition of the winning dancers’ fantastic performances.

+Highland Dance competitions are an Oban Games highlight